 - One of the more expensive options for newborn diapering, but also one of the best.

-- Many cloth diapering families choose to use disposables for the first month or two.
+- Many cloth diapering families choose to use disposables for the couple months.
 It depends on your reason for using cloth diapers and your diaper preferences.
 Because of the cost associated with investing in a newborn stash of diapers, combined with the fact that many babies only need to be in newborn diapers for a few weeks up to a couple months, many families go the disposable route for the first month or two, and then switch over to their one-size stash.

 What to Avoid/Common Mistakes